RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1902/Quickstart/README.md

 ### Hardware Setup

-WisBlock can integrate this module which calculates temperature and makes it easy to build up a barometric air pressure data acquisition system.
+WisBlock can integrate this module, which calculates temperature and makes it easy to build up a barometric air pressure data acquisition system.

-For more information about RAK1902, refer to the [Datasheet](../Datasheet/).
+For more information about the RAK1902, refer to the [Datasheet](../Datasheet/).

 The RAK1902 module gives us information about: